Installation Options#

 For detailed installation instructions, please check Annolid Installation and Quick Start (PDF).

-The following section is optional.#
+The following sections are optional.#

 Important